espena/wp-csp-core-patches/README.md

-# wp-csp-core-patches
+# wp-csp-core-patches for WordPress v.
+5.5.1

-WordPress' core templates contain some inline styling and scripting elements that must be dealt with in order to implement a proper [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) (CSP) in your site's server headers.
+WordPress' core templates contain some inline styling and scripting elements that must be dealt with in order to implement a proper [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) (CSP).

 By applying these patches, a nonce attribute is added to inline `<script>` and `<style>` tags in the relevant source files.
 The attribute value is a